Northwestern Syria offensive (April–August 2019): Background

 In late 2018, a demilitarization deal in Idlib was brokered between Russia, Iran, and Turkey.
 The deal set up a belt-like demilitarized zone (DMZ) entirely within rebel-held areas, encompassing the entire contact line between Syrian government and rebel territory.
-The deal required the al-Qaeda-linked jihadist group Hayat Tahrir al-Sham (HTS) and other Islamist rebel groups to withdraw from the zone entirely.
+The deal required the al-Qaeda-linked jihadist group Hay'at Tahrir al-Sham (HTS) and other Islamist rebel groups to withdraw from the zone entirely.
 The HTS-run Syrian Salvation Government would then be dissolved.
 The relatively moderate and Turkish-backed National Front for Liberation (NFL), a coalition of 11 rebel factions, was allowed to remain within the demilitarized zone, but were to withdraw all heavy weapons from it, including tanks, multiple rocket launcher artillery, mortars and more.
 Turkey would establish military observation posts on the rebel side of the contact zone, while Russia and Iran would do likewise on the government side.
 Furthermore, the rebel groups had to open and ensure unrestricted civilian access through the M4 and M5 highways that span across the rebel-held Idlib Governorate.

 The deal, however, was never fully implemented.
-In early 2019, Tahrir al-Sham launched an offensive against the National Front for Liberation, establishing control over almost the entirety of rebel-held Greater Idlib.
+In early 2019, Hay'at Tahrir al-Sham launched an offensive against the National Front for Liberation, establishing control over almost the entirety of rebel-held Greater Idlib.
 The NFL struck a peace deal with HTS, ending the fighting between the two groups and allowing HTS to take over the Idlib region.
 Counter to the terms of the demilitarization deal, the Syrian Salvation Government was not dissolved and instead extended its rule to all of the recently HTS-captured areas, including those within the demilitarized zone.
 The M4 and M5 highways were never reopened.
 The deadline for HTS withdrawal from the DMZ was extended multiple times to allow more time for Turkey to broker a political deal, but the withdrawal never took place.
 This led to HTS and Syrian government elements stationed along the deconfliction line to frequently exchange artillery fire and shelling, undermining any ceasefire terms brokered in the demilitarization deal.

 In late April 2019, the Syrian and Russian air forces undertook an extended air campaign against the rebel groups still residing within the DMZ.
 The campaign was supported by artillery and missile fire from the Syrian Arab Army (SAA).
 For example, on 28 April, the Martyr Akram Ali Ibrahim Al-Ahmad school in Qalaat al-Madiq was bombed by government forces.
 The Russian government declared that the deal was not implemented by the rebel groups, hence justifying military action.